 What do we do?

-Much of the public see us every day wearing a uniform, driving around in a marked patrol vehicle without having any idea of what we really do on a daily basis other than “ just drive around”.
-We have 2 marked patrol units as well as one ATV quad which is also equipped with a light bar and Peace Officer Markings.
-We are primarily responsible for ensuring that our roads and infrastructure are not damaged by overweight commercial vehicle traffic or other activities that would cause damage however, we have other duties as well.
-We are responsible for the entire County of Stettler which consists of approx..
-1,647 square miles, 2,777 kms of County road as well as enforcement authorities on Provincial Highways 601, 835, 855, 850 , 851, 853 , 589 and 590.
+We have two marked patrol units as well as one ATV quad which is also equipped with a light bar and Peace Officer Markings.
+We are primarily responsible for ensuring that our roads and infrastructure are not damaged by overweight commercial vehicle traffic or other activities that would cause damage.
+We are responsible for the entire County of Stettler which consists of approx. 1,647 square miles, 2,777 kms of County road as well as enforcement authorities on Provincial Highways 601, 835, 855, 850 , 851, 853 , 589 and 590.
 We also have jurisdiction on Highway 12 within the boundaries of Erskine and Nevis.

-We hold appointments as Community Peace Officers ( Level 1 and Level 2 ) which gives us authority under the following Provincial Statutes:
+We hold appointments as Community Peace Officers ( Level 1 and Level 2 ) which give us authority under the following Provincial Statutes:

 The Environmental Protection and Enhancement Act – this act deals with sections relating to littering or disposing of litter/waste on private or public lands or highways.